clecap/dante-wiki-production/README.md

 ## Requirements for DanteWiki

 DanteWiki is based on two Docker images, so you need a possibility to run Docker images.
-A traditional docker server is fine, but DanteWiki will also run on a medium-sized laptop.
+A traditional docker server is fine, but DanteWiki will also run on medium-sized laptops.
 It consists of a web-server, a PHP application process, which is a MediaWiki modification, and a number of latex processes.
 It uses extensive caching.
 It is not a microservice architecture and can make use of several CPUs for speeding up reaction time.

-We currently run the system on our development machine with 8 vCPUs, 8 GB Memory and 20 GB Disc and we are studying performance to cut down on this.
+We currently run the system on our development machine with 8 vCPUs, 8 GB Memory and 30 GB Disc and we are studying performance to cut down on this.

 **CPU:**  minimum 2 vCPUs, recommended 4 vCPUs **MEMORY:** minimum 6GB, recommended 8 GB
-**DISK:** 8-10 GB recommended
+**DISK:** 20-30 GB recommended

 ## Installation